 10.4.
 If you don’t notify us of any pre-existing defect or damage then we will assume that you have accepted the Vehicle and any Accessories in the condition set out on the Rental Agreement and we will charge you for any new damage that is discovered when the Vehicle and any Accessories are inspected by both parties when you return the Vehicle.

 11.WHAT WILL HAPPEN WHEN I RETURN THE VEHICLE?

 11.1.1.
 You should return the Vehicle to the InterRent Branch on the date and at the time shown on the Rental Agreement.

 11.1.2.
-As you are responsible for any fuel you use during the Hire Period we will charge you to refuel the Vehicle at our published rates on the date of return (which are much higher than forecourt prices and include a refuelling charge) if you do not return the Vehicle to us with a full tank of fuel and you have not purchased our ’Express Fuel Option‘ (for further details see Refuelling service fee set out in the Tariff Guide).
+You are responsible for any fuel you use during the Hire Period.
+We will charge you to refuel the Vehicle at our published rates on the date of return (which are much higher than forecourt prices and include a refuelling charge) if you do not return the Vehicle to us filled to the same level of fuel as it was provided to you at the start of the Hire Period and you have not purchased our ’Express Fuel Option‘ (for further details see Refuelling Charge set out in the Tariff Guide).